designnoevil/DylanReadCodingForDigitalMedia2025/Ghosts/ReadMe.md

 Thinking through these issues forced me to understand how computer vision actually sees the world:
 **not as objects, but as fluctuating brightness values over time.**

-Almost every improvement —
-- adding EMA,
-- adding the ring buffer,
+Almost every improvement: adding EMA, adding the ring buffer, adding decay, adding median filtering
-- adding decay,
-- adding median filtering —

 was about **shaping that ambiguity rather than eliminating it**.